sunck1/PoolSkip/README.md

 ## Training the model

 ### Datasets
-We practice on cifar100 using pytorch.
+We use CIFAR100 for practice.

 ### Training
 ```bash